-Started July 2014, we installed 10 fully automated water shops in small villages in Gujarat, India..
+Started July 2016, we installed automated water shops in small villages in Gujarat, India.
 Normally people living in these villages drink poor quality brackish water, but these water shops produce fresh purified drinking water increasing the wellbeing and health of the people significantly.

 Financial sustainable model

 Watershop are operated on a financial sustainable basis.
 To minimize the risks, donors, beneficiaries, (local) governments and companies team up to generate investments for watershops within the program.
 Next, watershops are build, a social marketing campaign is executed and the sales of water to villagers starts.
 Income is generated from day one and after one year of operations sufficient income is obtained to make good for operations and maintenance of that shop.